Jamcor/TrackPad/README.md

 # Contributors
 The TrackPad platform was developed by Dr Robert Nordon @ the University of New South Wales.
-Dr James Cornwell @ the University of Sydney has contributed to GUI development, user-experience, and computational speed.
+Dr James Cornwell @ NIH has contributed to GUI development, user-experience, and computational speed.

 # Hardware and software requirements
 *MATLAB 2015a or later (including Statistics and Machine Learning Toolbox, Image Processing Toolbox)